 If you and your partner are doing your best to live an eco-friendly lifestyle, there is no reason this should not include your big day.
 If you are in the early stages of planning your wedding and have yet to pick out an engagement ring, consider choosing from lab grown diamond rings that do not deplete any of the Earth’s natural resources.
 In this article, we’ll explore some creative ways to help you throw a sustainable wedding party to remember.

 One of the first things to consider when planning your wedding party is the venue.
 An ideal spot would be an outdoor location such as a park or garden where you can host your friends and relatives in a natural setting surrounded by fresh air, flowers, and blue skies.
+You can check out the best winery with accommodation in Mornington Peninsula to start.
 With Mother Nature providing the scenery, you will not need much in the way of lighting or décor.

 However, this is not always an option, especially in the wetter or colder months.
 Instead, select a location that aligns with your values and promotes sustainability regarding its operations.
 Look for amenities such as energy-efficient lighting, solar panels or other renewable energy sources, and recycled or sustainably-made furniture.